hepplerj/Dissertation/ch5.dissertation.Heppler.md

 cleaned-up.
 The instantaneous release of gases, however, meant that specific space mattered less.

 Industry immediately rejected the guidelines of the new ordinance, arguing that the fire chiefs' plan was too strict and costly to implement.
 A second draft created in collaboration between industry and Bay Area cities assigned hazard classification to toxic gases, required new storage and alarm systems for detecting and responding to accidental leaks, and a system of neutralizing emission gases before their release into the air.
 The law extended to to common gases like chlorine and ammonia, meaning municipal facilities, sewage treatment, and swimming pools were subject to the law's regulations.^["Landmark Toxics Law Up for OK in Valley," *San Jose Mercury News*, January 9, 1989; "Toxic Containment the County, Industry and the Public Cooperated in Writing is a Worthwhile Plan," *San Jose Mercury News*, January 22, 1990; "Toxic Gas Law Adopted," *San Jose Mercury News*, January 31, 1990; "Palo Alto Gets Tough on Toxics," *San Jose Mercury News*, March 28, 1990.]
 By 1991, all cities in the Bay Area had adopted the ordinance.

-\thoughtbreak{End-of-the-century environmental justice advocates} insisted on the spatiality of health.
+End-of-the-century environmental justice advocates insisted on the spatiality of health.
 The attention given to bodies, ecology, pollution, and justice, as Linda Nash has noted, drew upon earlier notions of environmentalism from the 1960s.
 Rachel Carson and others had insisted that anyone could fall ill to the modern environment, but environmental justice advocates took those claim further.
 Environmental and structural factors, rather than the individuality of genetics, poor hygiene, poor sanitation, or chance, were pointed to as causes for disease.
 By pushing the claim that health and environment went hand-in-hand, justice activists went beyond the middle-class and suburban concerns of Carson and others.
 Justice advocates saw in the geography of pollution a racial and class bias that disproportionately affected non-white and poor communities.
 While they might agree with Carson's claim that nobody was immune to the modern environment's potential dangers, they saw a specific geography that offloaded pollution to certain communities while government and business turned a blind eye.^[@nash2006inescapable, 203--204.
-See also
-@klingle2007emerald; @pulido1996justice; @pulido2000racism;
-@bullard1990dixie; @hurley1995inequalities; @pellowpark2002dreams.]
+See also @klingle2007emerald; @pulido1996justice; @pulido2000racism; @bullard1990dixie; @hurley1995inequalities; @pellowpark2002dreams.]

 Silicon Valley's justice advocates argued that the spatial pattern of health emerged from a particular form of land use.
 Rather than seeing the landscape as a place for business or a place for pleasure, the landscape was redefined as a place for health (or lack of it).
 Within this perception of the landscape, the Silicon Valley Toxics Coalition and others saw Santa Clara Valley as contaminated.
 The use of the land for business, however clean and modern it had appeared, proved to generate a dangerous landscape.
 The presence of sick bodies or the potential for adverse health formed a critique of the modern environment that was spatialized.

 Certain places in the landscape were more dangerous than others, a point activists insisted upon as evidence for rendering the "clean" landscape as a perpetual failure.
 Human bodies became indicators of a specific kind of landscape where bodies were inextricably tied to contaminated waters and polluted air.
 The locality of the polluted landscape had repercussions through local, county, regional, state, and federal law.
 Proximity to businesses mattered, but even communities seemingly distant to the location of industrial parks and business centers could be affected by migrating chemical plumes or the explosive release of gases.

 But by the end of the century, activists no longer saw specific places as polluted spaces.
 Criticisms of industrial pollution no longer focused on MEW or Los Paseos.
 Instead, justice advocates saw the entire San Francisco Peninsula as a place under threat.
 "The danger is that if this can happen in Mountain View, it can happen anywhere in the valley," Smith told the *San Jose Mercury News* in 1986.^["Toxics at Deep Level," *San Jose Mercury News*, May 4, 1986.]
 By thinking of the entire region as a Superfund site, by acknowledging the difficulty in tracking the spread and size of chemical plumes, and the recognition that toxic gas releases would recognize no discernible boundaries, environmental justice advocates perceived Silicon Valley as a landscape burdened by the anxiety of illness.

-"We thought we were living with a clean industry," Lorraine Ross told a reporter from the *San Francisco Chronicle*.^[Newspaper clipping, "Silicon Valley's Fear Over Tainted Water," *San Francisco Chronicle*, May 16, 1983, Carton 20, Folder 12 Hazardous Waste, California Tomorrow Records, MS 3641, California Historical Society.]
+\thoughtbreak{}"We thought we were living with a clean industry}," Lorraine Ross told a reporter from the *San Francisco Chronicle*.^[Newspaper clipping, "Silicon Valley's Fear Over Tainted Water," *San Francisco Chronicle*, May 16, 1983, Carton 20, Folder 12 Hazardous Waste, California Tomorrow Records, MS 3641, California Historical Society.]
 Indeed, a key selling point for promoters and boosters of the Bay Area's new high technology sector was the cleanliness of such manufacturing facilities.
 The language of booster promotion attached the language of "clean," the absence of smokestacks, and the prohibition of noise and emissions to their materials.
 Preventing pollution was a very real goal for promoters.

 But the booster's claims for "clean" industry referred to aesthetics.
 The process of producing the components that would run the computers of the